techidaily/site-facebook/source/_posts/a-tale-of-two-platforms-will-meta-displace-facebook-and-instagram-in-europe.md

  Meta's primary business is selling advertising spaces based upon the data it collects on its users.
 Instagram and Facebook account for somewhere between 400 million and 500 million users.
 Losing out on this data would be extremely damaging to Meta's targeted advertising (despite Meta claiming to the contrary).

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UUPt2zKtJ5k?si=LLHdsFDLzVByJsKj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Why Is the Privacy Shield No Longer Legal?

  So, back in 2011, Austrian lawyer Maximillian Schrems analyzed 1,222 pages of information Facebook held about him after requesting the data from the company.
 He found that Facebook held onto information he believed he had deleted from the service along with other information that had been shared without his permission.
 Schrems lodged a complaint with the Irish data protection commissioner, where Facebook was registered for tax purposes.